 1. What do you do for a living?

-I am a freelance writer, fitness blogger and director of a fitness non profit organization.
-I also manage residential care home facilities and recently built my very own!
+I am a freelance writer, fitness blogger and director of a fitness non profit organization, Fitness without Borders.
+I am also a business owner of a residential care home for the Elderly, Comforts of Home.

 2. What does a typical day look like for you?